vaiish371/tp/docs/UserGuide.md

 	Here's an overview of CS2113T
 	    - You have not added any lessons yet.

 	    - You currently have 0 students in your class

 	    - You have not added any assignments to yet.
 --------------------------------------------------------------------------
 ````
 ***
 ### 2.1.5 Listing Modules: `list module`

-This command lists all the modules you have added, and specifies the current module (if any).
-If there are
+Lists all the modules you have added, and specifies the current module (if any).
-no modules in the database, it will display an error message.

 Format: `list module`